ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/api/ska_sdp_wflow_pointing_offset/pointing_offset_cli.rst

 ska\_sdp\_wflow\_pointing\_offset.pointing\_offset\_cli module
 ===============================================================

-The command line interface to the pipeline for estimating the azimuth and elevation offsets from a measurement set.
+The command line interface to the pipeline for estimating the elevation and cross-elevation offsets from a measurement set.

 Usage
 -----